dome9/cloud-bots/README.md

 log delivery policy name is set as: vpcFlowLogDelivery log delivery role is set as: vpcFlowLogDelivery

+## Release Notes

+#### 10/1/18
+Updated sg_single_rule_delete to support deleting just a single port from a wider scope of rules (ex: deleting just port 22 from ports 10-30).
+2 new permissions are required to support this bot:
+ec2:AuthorizeSecurityGroupEgress
+ec2:AuthorizeSecurityGroupIngress

+Updated vpc_turn_on_flow_logs to support sending logs to S3 instead of CloudWatch logs

+#### 10/2/18
+Created a new folder called optional_bots.
+This will not be packaged with the standard Lambda function and will need to be added in manually as required.
+Bots that are extremely impactful (s3_delete_bucket, ec2_terminate_instance, etc.) will live here as well as edge case bots that were made for specific customers (ec2_tag_instance_from_vpc).

 ## Questions / Comments
 Contact: Alex Corstorphine (alex@dome9.com)